About this course:

 According to the World Health Organization (WHO, 2019), mental health disorders are characterized by a combination of abnormal thoughts, perceptions, emotions, behavior, and relationships with others.
 Those suffering from mental health disorders are often untreated or undertreated.
 In low- to middle-income countries, around 80% of those with mental health disorders receive no treatment, and in high-income countries the percentage of those with mental health disorders who receive treatment is between 35-50%.
 However, among those who do receive treatment, it is often suboptimal and insufficient.
 The WHO Mental Health Action Plan 2013-2020 aims to use evidence-based guidance, tools, and training to help improve the amount and quality of mental health care offered worldwide by increasing leadership, providing comprehensive and integrated care in community-based settings, implementing strategies for promotion and prevention, and strengthening evidence and research (WHO, 2019).

 The symptoms of ADHD affect each individual to varying degrees.
-The DSM-5 helps clinicians designate the severity of the condition as mild, moderate, or severe, based on the following criteria:
+The DSM-5-TR helps clinicians designate the severity of the condition as mild, moderate, or severe, based on the following criteria:

 - Mild: few symptoms beyond the required number for diagnosis; symptoms result in minor impairment at home, school, work, or in social settings;